anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### July

 A lot of updates this month.
 The h011yw00d internship comes to an end.
 Had an amazing experience in California building a user-centric social media app with tens of thousands of users.
 CA led me to some other awesome teams working in similar spaces.
 Thus, a new life update: spending the summer in Seoul, working for [Authentic](https://authentic.tech/) as a mobile software engineer.
-My aim here is to take the web-app mobile, building a capacitor app based on the Next.js app and ship it on the app stores as the first MVP version.
+My aim here is to take the web-app mobile, building a Capacitor app based on the Next.js app and ship it on the app stores as the first MVP version.

 Relocated to Seoul, South Korea, for a month.
 Authentic is currently operating out of Seoul.
 Excited to be here, exploring the city, and working with an amazing team of engineers and designers.
 The culture is vibrant, the food is delicious, and the people are friendly.
 Looking forward to experiencing the local culture and learning more about the tech scene here.

 The worst part of all of this is the jet lag.
 I have been struggling with it for the past few months now.
 In the last 2 months, I have travelled across 3 continents, and the time zone changes have been brutal- more than 4 different time zones in the last 2 months.
 Still trying to adjust to the new time zone here in Seoul, which is 3.5 hours ahead of India, 13 hours ahead of New York, and 16 hours ahead of California.
 Hoping that spending some time in the sun and getting some fresh air will help adjust.
 The curse of living the *Jajabara* (nomadic) life!
-Crazy how life has always been it, for as long as I can remember now.
-Twenty-five years, packing up and moving to a new place every few years earlier, and now, months.
+Crazy how life has always been, for as long as I can remember now.
+Twenty-five years, packing up and moving to a new place every few years, and now, months.
 Will write more about this in a [separate post](https://anubhavp.dev/blog/jajabara).

 July starts with a trip back home to India until the fall. *[Ratha Jaatra](https://en.wikipedia.org/wiki/Ratha_Yatra_(Puri))*, the chariot festival in Puri, is the one event I try hard to make it to every year.